Tanya-11/cmpe255-TermProject/final.md

 XGBoost is a scalable and highly accurate version of gradient boosting that pushes the limits of computing power for boosted tree algorithms.
 It was designed primarily to increase machine learning model performance and computational speed.
 With XGBoost, trees are built in parallel, instead of sequentially like GBDT.
 It follows a level-wise strategy, scanning across gradient values and using these partial sums to evaluate the quality of splits at every possible split in the training set.

 In our case, For predicting the maliciousness of websites, To get the best optimal results, we tune the XGB using a random search for fitting 3 folds for each of the 100 candidates totaling 300 fits.
 The optimal parameters obtained are subsample: 0.1, estimators: 500, min child weight: 1, max depth: 5, eta: 0.05, colsample bytree: 0.1.
 Using these parameters in the XGBClassifier gives us the feature importance of the data frame.

+# Methods

+## Data Preprocessing
+Data Preprocessing is referred to as manipulation or dropping of data before it is used to ensure or enhance performance.
+It is basically the process of transforming the raw data into understandable format.
+Data preprocessing is the most important phase of machine learning.
+It includes removing irrelevant and redundant information from the data.
+Examples of data preprocessing include cleaning, instance selection, normalization, feature extraction and selection.
+The product of data preprocessing is the final training set.
+The dataset that we have selected contained irrelevant and meaningless information which has been removed.

+Next, we analysed that the dataset contained '-1' values throughout where almost all the rows had this value, so we cannot drop all this data.
+We then checked the percentage of '-1' values in each column.As per the previous analysis, we have noticed that almost 80% of the dataset contains ‘-1’.
+Since most of the columns have ‘-1’, it would not be wise to remove them altogether as they may significantly affect the result.
+To tackle this, we remove the columns with less than 80% ‘-1’ and replace them with Nan.
+To improve the efficiency while testing and training, we drop the rest of the columns.

+Once we have dropped values containing ‘-1’, the next step is to look at the missing values.
+There are three main reasons why values could be missing – Missing at random, Missing Completely at random, Not Missing at random.
+The initial approach initiated for imputing is using mean imputation.
+As the name suggests, the mean is calculated for the available values and replaced with the non-missing value’s number.
+An essential step to bear in mind during mean imputation is to remove outliers to prevent seeing absurd or surprising values as mean.

+In addition to this, the missing values are also imputed using median and mode.
+These methods do not necessarily worry about outliers as they work using the middle values that are present when the column values are sorted.
+The last imputation method used is the most effective in predicting the missing values.
+It uses the Nearest Neighbor method known as KNN imputation, where the Nan values are replaced with the values of the neighboring values.

+## Methods Followed
+Data Preprocessing is referred to as manipulation or dropping of data before it is used to ensure or enhance performance.
+It is basically the process of transforming the raw data into understandable format.
+It includes removing irrelevant and redundant information from the data.The product of data preprocessing is the final training set.
+The dataset that we have selected contained irrelevant and meaningless information which has been removed.
+Firstly, we filtered the data by dropping duplicate rows.
+We dropped 1653 rows in the dataset.
+These values were removed to reduce the dimensionality.

+Next, we analyzed that the dataset contained '-1' values throughout where almost all the rows had this value, so we cannot drop all this data.
+We then checked the percentage of '-1' values in each column.As per the previous analysis, we have noticed that almost 80% of the dataset contains ‘-1’.
+Since most of the columns have ‘-1’, it would not be wise to remove them altogether as they may significantly affect the result.
+To tackle this, we remove the columns with less than 80% ‘-1’ and replace them with Nan.
+To improve the efficiency while testing and training, we drop the rest of the columns.
+We then visualized the missing data in the dataframe using the missing number library.
+The figure below shows the visualization of missing data after imputing Nan and it can be noted that a lot of params are missing.

+Once we have dropped values containing ‘-1’, the next step is to look at the missing values.
+There are three main reasons why values could be missing – Missing at random, Missing Completely at random, Not Missing at random.
+The initial approach initiated for imputing it using mean imputation.
+As the name suggests, the mean is calculated for the available values and replaced with the non-missing value’s number.
+An essential step to bear in mind during mean imputation is to remove outliers to prevent seeing absurd or surprising values as mean.
+In addition to this, the missing values are also imputed using median and mode.
+These methods do not necessarily worry about outliers as they work using the middle values that are present when the column values are sorted.
+The last imputation method used is the most effective in predicting the missing values.
+It uses the Nearest Neighbor method known as KNN imputation, where the Nan values are replaced with the values of the neighboring values.

+### A.Mean Imputed Data Analysis:
+The data is missing at random in our Dataset, and there is no correlation with other variables  in the dataset.
+So, the strategy here is to use Mean Imputation to impute the Null or NAN values.
+We used the SimpleImputer class to accomplish this.
+SimpleImputer is a scikit-learn class for dealing with missing data in a predictive model dataset.
+The mean of the corresponding column is used to replace all missing data.
+The data is then shown to see if there are any Null values.
+It is clear from the Bar Plot below that there are no more Null values.

+### B.KNN Imputed Data Analysis
+The Nan values or the null data is imputed using KNN imputer with nearest neighbor - 7 and the distance measure used is euclidean distance.
+The stratified split size of test data to train data is 25%.
+Data is standardized using StandardScalar() function.
+We have used 2 classifiers for analyzing the data : Logistic Regression and Random Forest Classifier.
+We divided the data into categorical and numerical columns for better analysis.
+Below is the visualization of  categorical in knn imputed data.

 ## Modeling Comparisons
 The accuracy is obtained using various models.
 The first two models were trained on Mean imputed data while the other models were trained on KNN imputed data.
 The following are the models:\